John Cox Bray: Later life and legacy

 Bray was appointed Agent General for South Australia in London (served 29 February 1892 – April 1894), resigning early because of ill health.
 He was created a Knight Commander of the Order of St Michael and St George (KCMG) by Queen Victoria in the New Year's Honours List for 1890.

-On 13 June 1894, he died at sea between Aden and Colombo aboard the Oceana en route for South Australia.
+On 13 June 1894, he died at sea between Aden and Colombo aboard the Oceana en route from London to Adelaide following his term as South Australia's Agent-General to the United Kingdom.
 His obituary appeared in The Times (London) of 19 June 1894.

 Bray was the first native-born South Australian to serve as premier, speaker, and agent-general for the colony.

 His wife, Alice Maude née Hornabrook, Lady Bray, (1850 – 13 July 1935), whom he married in 1870, survived him.
 They had three sons and one daughter.